weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

     weave-2            virtualbox   Running   tcp://192.168.99.130:2376   weave-1
     weave-3   *        virtualbox   Running   tcp://192.168.99.131:2376   weave-1

-As you can see the 3 virtual machines are running.
+As you can see, there are 3 virtual machines running.
 Check that they are in a Swarm:

     > docker `docker-machine config --swarm weave-1` info
     Containers: 13